Numerical Finance - SoSe 2014

 There will be oral exams at the end of the semester.

-For the admission to these exams (Leistungsnachweis), we require at least 50% of the programming exercise points.
+For the admission to these exams (Leistungsnachweis), we require an active participation in the exercises (probably at least 50% of the programming exercise points, the exact organization will depend on the number of participants).

 See also the bibliography of the lecture notes.